rmvanhees/pyspex/examples/l1agen_spex/README.rst

 calculate the geolocation information in the L1B products.

 #.
 This example uses as input multiple files, which contain a subset of the measurements
    we will perform inflight during eclipse.
-The measurements are perfomed in *diagnostic mode* (full frame) which are stored in the file:
+The measurements are performed in *diagnostic mode* (full frame) which are stored in the file:

     `PACE_SPEXONE_CAL.20230105T143532.L1A.nc`